Self drive in Uganda with kids

 Family car for self-drive in Uganda

-The Land cruiser 70 series would have been the number one top recommendation unfortunately most car rental agencies do not offer it for Uganda self drive.
-That leaves you with mainly three options among Uganda’s most popular cars for self-drive; a Land cruiser Prado, a Land cruiser V8, and a minibus.
+The Land Cruiser 70 series would have been the #1 top recommendation unfortunately most car rental agencies do not offer it for Uganda self drive.
+That leaves you with mainly 3 options among Uganda’s most popular cars for self-drive: Land Cruiser Prado, Land Cruiser V8, and minibus.

-In case you wish to stick to the safari Land cruiser 70 series; then you will have to hire the car with a driver.
-This option saves you the hustle of map reading, driving fatigue among several other self-drive hustles.
+In case you wish to stick to the safari Land cruiser 70 series; then you will have to hire a car with a driver.
+This option saves you the hustle of map reading and driving fatigue among several other self-drive hustles.

 Mechanical state of the car

-One of the worst experiences on a self-drive safari in Uganda is changing a flat tyre.
-To avoid such a bad experience which can be avoided by the way by merely using inflator cans such as fix a flat at the start of the trip.
+One of the worst experiences on a self-drive safari in Uganda is changing a flat tire.
+To avoid such a bad experience can be avoided by the way by merely using inflator cans such as fixing a flat at the start of the trip.

 Room to changes